mishagray/SwiftTask/README.md

 What's next:
 =========
+I plan on making a few more changes to SwiftTask that may break backward compatiblity.
+Nothing major.
+Nothing that you won't be able to fix using a few find and replaces.
+But I'm trying to decide on a few things before we "settle" on a version that will be supported forver.

-I'm still trying to push using Swift to simply construction of tasks.
+I'm still trying to push using Swift to simply construction of tasks blocks.
 I've been experimenting with changing the "classic" Block Signature into something that actually returns an enumeration result:

 ```swift